 Security & Compliance

-You may have noticed that many companies offering FTP services have options for SFTP, FTPS, limiting the IP addresses that can access the files and log in with SSH keys.
+You may have noticed that many companies offering FTP services have options for SFTP, FTPS, limiting the IP addresses that can access your files and advanced login with SSH keys.
 These are all additional layers of security.

-One more feature common with file transfer companies is enterprise-grade security.
-FTP can be a mission-critical component of customer’s workflow.
+One more feature common with file transfer solutions is enterprise-grade security.
+FTP can be a mission-critical component of a customer’s workflow.
 Keeping files secure keeps the workflow on target.
 Enterprise-grade security protects data through various physical and customer accessible online security options.

 Does Your Business Need FTP

 Your business may be able to use a simple online file transfer service, but FTP might be the option you really need.